6 min read

-In this guide, we will look at in-house and outsourced IT pros and cons:
+In this guide, we will look at in-house and outsourced IT pros and cons, advantages and disadvantages:

-In-house IT support is where you will have an IT department or specialist inside your business premises.
-You will employ the individual or team and you have full control over them.
+In-house IT support is having an IT department or IT specialist working inside your business premises.
+You will employ the individual or team, and you have full control over them.
 If you have a problem, they are responsible for fixing it.

 The pros and advantages of in-house IT support include:

 With your IT department being on your business premises, you know that you are guaranteed quick support.
 Many outsourced IT companies will also provide quick support but can sometimes be difficult to contact if phone lines are busy.
 With an internal IT team, you can simply speak to them in person and get the problem looked at straight away.

 Not only are you all but guaranteed quick support but you can also get eyes to view the problem.
 While an outsourced IT company can do this via a remote session, it’s never quite the same as being there in person.
 Being able to see an issue in front of you becomes a big advantage when the problem is with hardware rather than software.
 However, the influx in remote working and cloud computing has taken the shine off this advantage.
 Businesses are moving away from on-site servers because of the many advantages of cloud vs on-premise.

 An In-house IT team will only work on your systems.
 Having just one system to learn means they can quickly build up a detailed picture of your networks and more.
 Every IT infrastructure is unique and an outsourced IT company will have lots of different networks to remember.
 By having to learn just one system, it should mean your problems get fixed quicker.